Welcome, I’m Alisa Vincent.

 Licensed Marriage and Family Therapist (#100343).

-Everyone deserves an opportunity to have a full and unhindered life.
-Of course that looks different for each of us, but what we share is an intrinsic longing for hope, wholeness, empowerment, meaning, and connection.
-It’s my privilege and passion to help clients nourish that longing into a drive, and to help them gain a sense of mastery and direction in their own lives.
+Everyone deserves the chance to live a full and unhindered life.
+That looks different for each of us, but what we all share is a deep longing for hope, wholeness, empowerment, meaning, and connection.
+It’s my privilege and passion to help people nurture that longing into something alive—something that fuels real change and a renewed sense of direction.

 Alisa